 Making an offer

 When you have found a property that you wish to rent, one of our lettings negotiators will put forward your offer to the Landlord.
-It is important you provide as much information as possible, including:
+It is company policy to complete one of our Offer Application Forms in order to propose an offer to the Landlord.
+You will be asked to provide as as much information as possible, including:

 We can help you decide on the details of your offer, and advise you of the Landlords requirements at any point during this process.
 All offers are accepted on a ‘subject to contract basis’ which means that until the final tenancy agreement is signed, no offers or agreements made are legally binding.

-Once your offer has been accepted, and the basic terms of your tenancy are agreed, you will be required to pay a reservation deposit.
-This is non-refundable and is usually equivalent to two weeks rent.
+Once your offer has been accepted, and the basic terms of your tenancy are agreed, you will be required to pay a holding deposit.
+This is non-refundable and is equivalent to one weeks rent.
 On receipt of the reservation deposit, the property will be marked as ‘Under Offer’ whilst we undertake the necessary reference checks, and complete the associated administration.
-When your tenancy proceeds to completion, we will deduct the two week reservation deposit already paid, from the monies due for your tenancy deposit on the property.
-Should you withdraw from your offer for any reason the reservation deposit will be retained by Davis Brown and used to offset any costs incurred.
-If however, the Landlord withdraws from the proposed tenancy for any reason, the reservation deposit will be refunded to you in full.
+When your tenancy proceeds to completion, we will deduct the one week holding deposit deposit already paid, from the monies due for your tenancy deposit on the property.
+If at any time during that extended period you decide not to proceed with the tenancy, then your holding deposit will be retained by our firm.
+By the same token, if during that period you unreasonably delay in responding to any reasonable request made by our firm, and if it turns out that you have provided us with false or misleading information as part of your tenancy application or if you fail any of the checks which the Landlord is required to undertake under the Immigration Act 2014, then again your holding deposit will not be returned.
+Please contact us if you would like further details.

 Davis Brown will advise you of the type of tenancy agreement applicable to you and your tenancy.
 This will be dependent on the terms that you agreed when making an offer, but can be subject to change.
 The tenancy agreement will form the legal obligations between the Landlord and the tenant and you should ensure you take the time to read through the agreement thoroughly.
 If you have any questions regarding the contract, please ask one of our negotiators for assistance.
 Each party will be asked to sign the agreement and have their signature witnessed.
 Once both parties have signed the contract, it will be dated and will become legally binding.